samiyazaki/Regex-is-not-a-pokemon/gist-template.md

 # Utilizing Regex to Match Email Addresses

 So you want to learn Regex in relation to matching email addresses?
 This is a great place to start.
 This gist will explain the regex components you will need to know to match email addresses.
-Hopefully you can use this information to build your own regex to match email addresses.
 If you have any questions, please let me know by opening an issue on the GitHub repo or sending me an email at smsmiyazaki@gmail.com.

 ## Summary